dashingsoft/pyarmor/src/user-guide.md

 ### Use Decorator to Protect Code Object

-When restrict mode is disabled, there is another way to proetect code object not be accessed out of obfuscated scripts.
+When restrict mode is disabled, there is another way to proetect code object not to be accessed from outer clear scripts.

 First define decorator `wraparmor`